 Simply grab some hanging baskets and choose houseplants with trailing growth habits that thrive even with minimal to no sunlight.
 And voila, you’ll create your own tiny oasis of natural charm, reminiscent of tranquil forest canopies.

 Swing according to their desires, many indoor hanging plants and trailing varieties, such as staghorn fern, a chain of coins, ivy, and philodendron, wait for you to run it along your shelves or cascade greenery from the top of a cabinet, ladders, fireplaces and shelves.

-Dare to hang your indoor plants to energize your office, illuminate your living room or add a touch of fantasy to your bedroom.
-Which varieties to choose?
+Take the plunge—hang these greens to invigorate your office, brighten your living room, or add a whimsical touch to your bedroom.
+Wondering which varieties to opt for?

 Welcome and get ready to bring airy decoration into that darkest, shadiest corner that needs some life with low-light hanging houseplants!

 Now, let’s address the elephant in the room: low light conditions.

 Low light is a common problem for indoor spaces, and most plants like bright light, but there are due exceptions.

 When it comes to hanging baskets, what you’d ideally want are arching branches or fronds, draping foliage, or even trailing vines and stems to achieve that cascading effect.

 Fortunately, many forest plants do just this: from the very popular golden pothos to ferns, you can find a variety with these characteristics that suits your design, décor, and even the volume you want to fill with green foliage.